improving-app/back-end/README.md

 Once the yaml's have been updated (as per above) we proceed to the building phase

-First we use kubectl kustomize to merge the files into a single yaml

-Change directory to `kubernetes/overlays/test/domain` and the run

-`kubectl kustomize > ../../../domain-test-deploymen.yaml`

-Then switch to `kubernetes/overlays/test/query` and run

-`kubectl kustomize > ../../../query-test-deployment.yaml`

 Go to the project root directory and run `sbt clean docker:publishLocal`

 For the following applies to work minikube needs to be running.